 - How do hormones influence social decisions?
-I am working on several projects to examine the role of hormones- specifically oxytocin, testosterone, and cortisol- on cooperative behavior and response to inequity in capuchin monkeys.
+I am working on several projects examining the role of social hormones, specifically oxytocin, testosterone, and cortisol on social behavior and cooperative decision-making in capuchin monkeys.

 - How does within-group dynamics influence social decisions?
 Most studies on decision-making in nonhuman primates have relied on how individuals behave when isolated (or in pairs) and when interacting with a human experimenter.
 This lack of external validity affects our understanding of how social animals actually make decisions within a social group.
-My research focuses on how capuchins make social decision using group-level paradigms that allow for comparing decision-making strategies in socially-housed captive monkeys and wild capuchins in Argentina.
+My research focuses on how capuchins make social decision using group-level paradigms that allow for comparing decision-making strategies in socially-housed captive monkeys and wild capuchins in Argentina and Costa Rica.

 For my dissertation I studied the interplay between individual recognition and the sexual selection in gelada monkeys (Theropithecus gelada) in the Simien Mountains National Park, Ethiopia.
 Specifically, my research focused on one putative sexually-selected signal for male geladas – the “loud call” vocalization used in male displays to determine if males assessed the competitive abilities of rivals based on the frequency, duration, or acoustic properties of these calls.